4

 Troopers of the 505th Parachute Infantry Regiment

-This page is dedicated to Jerome "Jerry" Huth
+This web page is dedicated to Jerome "Jerry" Huth

 The following are Jerry Huths' recollections of his WW II experiences